-The Assassin stood at the front where explaining would have been straightforward.
-"Shortly after your mission briefing with Pete, he contacted Predator and I to be put on standby should any situation that could compromise your mission arise.
-However, as an Assassin, I prefer to be fully part of the mission rather than used as back up."
+The Assassin stood at the front.
+"Shortly after your mission briefing with the Head Warrior, he contacted Predator and I to be put on standby should any situation that could compromise your mission arise.
+However, I prefer to be fully part of the mission rather than used as back up."

 Predator snorted.
 "Yeah, that's because he practically lives off of the adrenaline rush."

 A light echo of chuckles ruptured the uneasy silence of the room.

 The Assassin ignored the comment, and continued.
 "I've be hearing rumors surrounding that place for months.
 It has a bad reputation.
 I gathered any information I could off of my contacts, and I've discovered something truly remarkable."

 I think the other agents and I literally leaned forward on our seats as we prepared to hear whatever news the Assassin could have possibly had.
 I then understood why he was added to the team: his knowledge of the lab would certain help out